 Set a time limit in advance.

-Don’t play when you are feeling depressed or upset.
+Don't play when you're feeling down or upset.

 Balance the game with other activities.